 In Brazil — which was estimated to lose $49 billion due to premature deaths associated with heart disease, stroke, and diabetes in the last 10 years3 — we’re working with local government officials, leading physicians, emergency care personnel, and hospital systems to put into place the appropriate infrastructure to provide optimal care for heart attack patients.
 In a program called “LATIN” (Latin America Telemedicine Infarct Network), Medtronic is working with key stakeholders to develop localized protocols and educate both cardiologists and emergency care physicians on the most appropriate care pathway for STEMI patients before they arrive at the hospital through the use of telemedicine technology.
 Coupled with a large-scale public education initiative to better inform the community, the LATIN program has trained 1,000 healthcare personnel and reduced STEMI mortality by 12 percent in just one year.
 We’re now in the process of replicating the program in geographies where similar care issues are present, including Colombia and Mexico.

-In China, a growing diabetes epidemic has been called a “catastrophe” after a report showed 114 million people in the country have the disease4 — making it the top geography in prevalence on the planet.
-Last year, Medtronic announced a partnership with the National Institute of Hospital Administration to research ways of building a better system for people with Type 1 diabetes.
+Last year, Medtronic announced a partnership with the National Institute of Hospital Administration in China to research ways of building a better system for people with Type 1 diabetes.
 The collaboration included pilot sites at regional hospitals across the country where the best ways to integrate care and support people with diabetes through the entire disease state are being studied.
 The goal is to apply these lessons nationally to reduce common complications that arise among this patient population and then extend our learning to other geographies where diabetes is taking an unprecedented toll on healthcare systems.

 One service that stretches across all geographies and is imperative to improving outcomes is physician training.
 In the past five years alone, we’ve trained thousands of physicians around the globe.
 Recently, we completed a year-long physician training program in Russia that educated 4,000 physicians on everything from innovations in interventional cardiology to approaches for improving patient outcomes.